isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 #### 21. What COVID-19 tests will I be subject to upon arrival in Singapore?
 Where will the COVID-19 PCR test be administered?
 What are the payment modes accepted for the COVID-19 PCR test?

-Fast lane travellers coming in on the fast lane will be directed to take a COVID-19 PCR test upon arrival at Changi Airport or Seletar Airport in Singapore.
-For fast lane travelers to qualify for exemption from the Stay-Home-Notice (SHN) requirement, the travellers must take the COVID-19 PCR test at the assigned swabbing station within the airport.
+RGL travellers coming in on the RGL will be directed to take a COVID-19 PCR test upon arrival at Changi Airport or Seletar Airport in Singapore.
+For RGL travelers to qualify for exemption from the Stay-Home-Notice (SHN) requirement, the travellers must take the COVID-19 PCR test at the assigned swabbing station within the airport.
 Please approach the airport ground staff upon arrival for assistance.

 Travellers are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to your entry into Singapore.
 Pre-registration and pre-payment can be made on the online portal at <https://safetravel.changiairport.com>.
 Travellers should expect to pay around S$300 (inclusive of GST) for the test upon arrival at the airport.

 #### 22. What if I test positive for COVID-19 in Singapore?

 Travellers who test positive for COVID-19 will be given medical treatment accordingly.
 Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of his/her arrival in Singapore.
 Singapore Citizens and Permanent Residents who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
 Long-Term Pass holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
-Travellers should furnish the relevant supporting documents to indicate their status as a fast lane traveller.
+Travellers should furnish the relevant supporting documents to indicate their status as a RGL traveller.

 Note that all Short-Term Pass holders will be accorded the necessary medical treatment at his/her cost.